soynerdito/little-aspnetcore-book/chapters/your-first-application/README.md

-# Your first application
+# Tu primera aplicación
-Ready to build your first web app with ASP.NET Core?
-You'll need to gather a few things first:
+¿Listo para construir tu primera aplicación web con ASP.NET Core?
+Te hace falta obtener las siguientes cosas primer:

 **Your favorite code editor.** You can use Atom, Sublime, Notepad, or whatever editor you prefer writing code in.
 If you don't have a favorite, give Visual Studio Code a try.
 It's a free, cross-platform code editor that has rich support for writing C#, JavaScript, HTML, and more.
 Just search for "download visual studio code" and follow the instructions.